happycube/ld-decode/README.md

 Your .lds file will be compressed to an FLAC OGG .ldf file

-For CXADC and other 8/16bit captures use the following
+For CXADC and other 8/16bit captures use the following:

 Editable flags are

 The `--bps` flag can be changed to `--bps=8` or `--bps=16` for 8 & 16 bit captures.

-The `--ogg` flag will use OGG encoding witch makes the file compatible for Audition/Audacity inspection.
+The `--ogg` flag will use OGG encoding - Allows for 100GB+ captures & easy Audition/Audacity inspection.

 Change `<capture>` to your input file name.